pharo-contributions/clap-st/src/Clap-Core.package/ClapCommandMatch.class/README.md

-I represent a class which represents a successful match with a command.
-This class contains an array of instances of ClapMatch and its subclass for each successful match of an element of the command.
+I represent the successful match of a (sub)command, and its arguments if any.